guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/17/README.md

 The statement is entirely safe and legal.

 (b)
-The statement is legal, but not safe due to the fact that `i` can be any integer value.
-As such, it may differ from `0` or `1` which are the enumeration constants defaults.
+The statement is legal but not necessarily safe.
+Since `i` can be any integer value, it may differ from `0` or `1`, which are the enumeration constants' defaults.

 (c)
-The statement is legal, but not safe due to the fact that `b` can go 'out of bounds' of the defined enumeration constants.
+The statement is legal but not necessarily safe.
+Since `b` can go "out of bounds" of the defined enumeration constants, it may have a value that is not explicitly defined in the enumeration.

 (d)
 The value of `b` can be safely assigned to `i`, because `b` is an enumeration type, which can be implicitly converted to an integer type.